Medical Marijuana for Fibromyalgia in Florida

 How Medical Cannabis May Help

 Fibromyalgia patients represent one of the largest groups of medical cannabis users, and for good reason.
 The endocannabinoid system is directly involved in pain sensitization — the core mechanism driving fibromyalgia symptoms.
-Some researchers have proposed that fibromyalgia may actually involve "Clinical Endocannabinoid Deficiency," suggesting cannabinoid therapy targets the underlying pathology rather than merely masking symptoms.
-Medical cannabis addresses the multi-dimensional nature of fibromyalgia by simultaneously reducing widespread pain, improving sleep quality and duration, alleviating fatigue, reducing anxiety and depression that commonly co-occur, and reducing reliance on other medications with more significant side effect profiles.
+Some researchers have proposed that fibromyalgia may actually involve "Clinical Endocannabinoid Deficiency" (CED), suggesting cannabinoid therapy targets the underlying pathology rather than merely masking symptoms.
+If this hypothesis proves correct, medical cannabis may be one of the most mechanistically appropriate treatments for fibromyalgia.
+Medical cannabis addresses the multi-dimensional nature of fibromyalgia by simultaneously reducing widespread pain through CB1/CB2 receptor activation, improving sleep quality and duration through sedative cannabinoids like CBN, alleviating fatigue, reducing anxiety and depression that commonly co-occur, and reducing reliance on other medications with more significant side effect profiles.
 Multiple observational studies have shown substantial improvements in pain scores, sleep quality, and overall well-being among fibromyalgia patients using medical cannabis.
+Indica-dominant strains with high CBD content are often recommended for fibromyalgia due to their anti-inflammatory, pain-relieving, and sleep-promoting properties.
+Many patients find that a combination approach works best — CBD-dominant products during the day for pain and anxiety management without sedation, and THC-dominant indica strains at night for sleep and deeper pain relief.
+Dr. Stratt tailors strain and dosing recommendations to each patient's specific symptom profile, daily schedule, and treatment goals.

 Individual results vary.
 Consult with Dr. Stratt to understand how cannabis therapy may apply to your specific situation.